adamjmurray/ableton-launchpad-sequencer/ROADMAP.md

 ## 1.0
+- Test Launchpad thoroughly
-- Test: Can the value button be toggled off on the Launchpad?
+  - Can the value button be toggled off on the Launchpad?
 Logic seems buggy.
-- Restore scale support
+- Update README
 - Figure out release process and update the DEVELOPERS file

 ## 1.1: